-If you have a history of abusing alcohol or drugs prior to your incarceration, you may want to seriously consider some type of treatment after your release even if many years have past since the last time you drank or used.
-Many people who have been clean and sober because of incarceration face challenges staying that way when they return to their communities because their thinking and behavior patterns have not really changed.
-Getting substance abuse treatment can help you avoid temptations and stay on a positive path to achieve your goals after your release.
+If you have a history of abusing alcohol or drugs prior to your incarceration, you may want to seriously consider some type of treatment after your release even if many years have passed since the last time you drank or abused substances.
+Many people who have been clean and sober because of incarceration often face challenges staying that way when they return to their communities.
+We strongly recommend receiving substance abuse treatment to help you avoid temptations and stay on a positive path to achieve your goals after your release.